 We also believe that Adjusted FFO ("AFFO") is a meaningful supplemental non-GAAP disclosure of our operating results.
-AFFO further adjusts FFO in order for our operating results to reflect the specific characteristics of our business by adjusting for items we believe are not related to our core operations.
-Our adjustments to FFO to arrive to AFFO include straight-line rental income, amortization of above-and below-market lease intangibles, organization costs, unrealized gains or losses from changes in fair value of real estate-related securities and amortization of restricted stock award.
+AFFO further adjusts FFO in order for our GAAP operating results to reflect the specific characteristics of our business by adjusting for items we believe are not related to our core operations.
+Our adjustments to FFO to arrive to AFFO include straight-line rental income, amortization of above-and below-market lease intangibles, organization costs, unrealized gains or losses from changes in fair value of real estate-related securities, amortization of restricted stock awards, unamortized origination fee related to the commercial mortgage loan, unrealized loss (income) from investments in international affiliated funds, and income from equity investment in joint ventures.
 AFFO is not defined by NAREIT and our calculation of AFFO may not be comparable to the disclosures made by other REITs.